 18.04.040: Exemptions

-Provided that written notice with suitable plans and a Project narrative (if applicable) has been received and reviewed by the Commission prior to the commencement of work, the application and Permit otherwise required by this Bylaw shall not be required for:
+Provided that written notice with suitable plans and a project narrative (if applicable) has been received and reviewed by the Commission prior to the commencement of work, the application and permit otherwise required by this Bylaw shall not be required for:

-Maintaining, repairing or replacing but not substantially changing or enlarging, an existing and lawfully located building (residential/ commercial) or facility used in the service of the public to provide electric, gas, water, sewer, telephone or other telecommunication services, provided said work utilizes the best practical measures to avoid or minimize impacts to Wetland Resource Areas outside the footprint of said structure or facility;
+Maintaining, repairing, or replacing, but not substantially changing or enlarging, an existing and lawfully located building (residential/ commercial) or facility used in the service of the public to provide electric, gas, water, sewer, telephone or other telecommunication services, provided said work utilizes the best practical measures to avoid or minimize impacts to Resource Areas outside the footprint of said structure or facility; and

 Mosquito control projects when performed by the Commonwealth or political subdivision thereof.

-The jurisdiction of the Bylaw shall not extend to uses and structures of agriculture that enjoy the rights and privileges of laws and regulations of the Commonwealth governing agriculture, including work performed for normal maintenance or improvement of land in agricultural or aquacultural uses as defined by the Wetlands Protection Act regulations, found at 310 CMR 10.04.
+The jurisdiction of the Bylaw shall not extend to uses and structures of agriculture that enjoy the rights and privileges of laws and regulations of the Commonwealth governing agriculture, including work performed for normal maintenance or improvement of land in agricultural or aquacultural uses as defined by the Act’s regulations, found at 310 CMR 10.04.

-Minor Activities, as defined in the Commission’s regulations, that occur only within the Buffer Zone and/or Riverfront Area, shall not be subject to the requirements of the Bylaw and the Commission’s regulations.
+Minor Activities, as defined in the Commission’s regulations, that occur only within the Buffer Zone and/or Riverfront Area, shall not be subject to the requirements of the Bylaw and the Commission’s regulations relative to obtaining a permit.

-The application and Permit required by this Bylaw shall not be required for emergency projects necessary for the protection of the health or safety of the public, provided that the work is to be performed by or has been ordered to be performed by an agency of the Commonwealth or a political subdivision thereof, and provided that all the following conditions are met:
+The application and permit required by this Bylaw shall not be required for emergency projects necessary for the protection of the health or safety of the public, provided that the work is performed by or has been ordered to be performed by an agency of the Commonwealth or a political subdivision thereof, and provided that all the following conditions are met:

 Written notice has been given to the Commission prior to the commencement of work or within twenty-four (24) hours after commencement.
-In cases determined by the Commission to be extreme emergencies, verbal notice to be provided within five (5) business days;
+In cases determined by the Commission to be extreme emergencies, verbal notice shall be provided within five (5) business days;

 The Commission or its agent certifies the work as an emergency project;

 The work is performed only for the time and place certified by the Commission for the limited purposes necessary to abate the emergency; and

 Within twenty-one (21) days of commencement of an emergency project, the Commission may require the filing of an application for permit.

 Upon failure to meet these conditions, the Commission may, after notice and a public hearing, revoke or modify an emergency project approval and order restoration and mitigation measures.

+Notwithstanding Section 18.04.030, stormwater management systems designed, constructed, installed, operated, maintained, and/or improved in accordance with the Stormwater Management Policy (1996) or 310 CMR 10.05(6)(k) through (q) do not by themselves constitute Resource Areas or Buffer Zone under this Bylaw, provided that:

+The system was designed, constructed, installed, and/or improved on or after November 18, 1996; and

+If the system was constructed in a Resource Area or Buffer Zone, the system was designed, constructed, and installed in accordance with all applicable provisions of the Bylaw.

+If this citation is applicable to a proposed project, the applicant has the burden of proving that a subject stormwater management system meets the requirements outlined in Section 18.04.040(5) of this Bylaw.

-18.04.050: Buffer Zone Performance Standards
+18.04.050: Buffer Zone Limitations

-The following standards apply to the Buffer Zone identified in this Bylaw:
+The following limitations apply to the Buffer Zone identified in this Bylaw: